-Jessica Livingston Bardenwas an All-American Lacrosse Player at Sweet Briar College in Virginia.
+Jessica Bardenwas an All-American Lacrosse Player at Sweet Briar College in Virginia.
 Her passion and love for the game, combined with good coaching and some natural skills, led her to start AZGL.
 We know her at AZGL and Desert Heat as the founder of this organization.
-We also know she is the head coach of the Chaparral Varsity Girls Lacrosse Club in Scottsdale and has lead them to three state titles.
+We also know she is the head coach of the Chaparral Varsity Girls Lacrosse Club in Scottsdale and has lead them to five state titles.
 In her quest to grow lacrosse at a national level, she has served on the US Lacrosse Board of Directors and many other committees in the past.
 Today she serves on the US Lacrosse Youth Subcommittee, Coaches Education Committee, and Sport and Development Committee.
 She is also a Level 1 certified trainer in the US Lacrosse Coaching Education Program.
 In 2010, she received the Excellence in Growing the Game award from US Lacrosse.

 Tyna Murphy is originally from South Portland, Maine.
 She moved west and played college lacrosse at Arizona State University where she was team captain and a 1st Team all star for the WWLL her junior and senior year.
 She then continued as Head Coach of the Sun Devils for 5 years.
 During her time with the Sun Devils the team made their first appearance in the US Lacrosse WCLA National Championship Tournament where they received the Team Sportsmanship award.
 Tyna is also a founder of Desert heat, a Nationally rated Official, the current Local Board Chair for the AWLUA, sits on the National Umpire Committee (WGOSC) and US Lacrosse's Sport Development Committee.
 Tyna is also a Desert Stix coach and professionally, a Certified Strength and Conditioning Coach/ Personal Trainer with FasTraX Performance Training.